 Contrails from jet aircraft.
-Contrails are often confused with “slow-moving meteors” or “unannounced comets”, or other sorts of strange UFOs (in this case, often unidentified falling objects) by casual observers.
-These vapor or condensation trail are produced by high-altitude aircraft.
-They look impressive, especially when visible in the direction west around sunset.
-A contrail being illuminated by the setting sun appear as a slow falling, burning, meteor-like object from the sky.
+Contrails are often confused with “slow-moving meteors” or “unannounced comets,” or other sorts of strange UFOs (in this case, often unidentified falling objects) by casual observers.
+These vapor or condensation trails are produced by high-altitude aircraft.
+They look impressive, especially when visible in the west around sunset.
+A contrail being illuminated by the setting sun may appear as a slow falling, burning, meteor-like object from the sky.
 Of course, it’s not falling or burning at all.
 It’s just jet exhaust released into the atmosphere.
 Still, its distance from an observer can cause it to look slow-moving.
 Just know that these are not UFOs; they’re ordinary jets.
 They’re also not comets, by the way, which are detected and announced well in advance, usually many weeks or months before they become visible to the unaided eye (if they ever do).
 Comets are visible for many days or weeks, not for a few minutes.
-So, do not confuse contrails with comets…or any falling spacecraft.
+So, do not confuse contrails with comets … or any falling spacecraft.

 Bright meteors.
 A meteor – or piece of debris from space – might leave a strange-looking trail as seen in the photo above.
 Or a bright meteor that happens to be moving toward you might appear as a short, bright light, which then disappears.

-Some meteors – called fireballs – can be so bright that can lit up the night sky in such a way that can briefly turn the night into day.
+Some meteors – called fireballs – can be so bright that they can light up the night sky in such a way that can briefly turn the night into day.
 They’re actually pretty common, if you consider Earth as a whole.
 View the fireball logs from the American Meteor Society.

 An erratically moving object – a great candidate for being considered a UFO – typically turns out to be a bright star seen low in the sky.